 Paul is available to supervise higher degree research students in the following areas: contemporary US Latin@ studies (cultural history, literary production, performance studies, cultural politics, mass-mediation, identity production, immigration debates); cultural, film, performance and media studies; transamerican studies; queer studies; and postcolonial studies.

 Paul is the founding and current editor of the multilingual PORTAL Journal of Multidisciplinary International Studies.
-He is also on the international editorial advisory boards of the journals Latino Studies (Palgrave Macmillan) and Nebula (University of Western Sydney), and the Writing in Latinidad: Autobiographical Voices of U.S. Latinos/as Book Series (University of Wisconsin Press).
+He is also on the international editorial advisory boards of the journal Latino Studies (Palgrave Macmillan) and the Writing in Latinidad: Autobiographical Voices of U.S. Latinos/as Book Series (University of Wisconsin Press).

 Paul is a member of the following professional associations: American Studies Association (ASA) (USA); Australasian Animal Studies Association: Australian Iberian and Latin American Studies Association (AILASA); Cultural Studies Association of Australia (CSAA); Latin American Studies Association (LASA) (USA): Latino Studies Association (LSA) (USA); Modern Language Association (MLA) (USA).